“The road to hell is paved with good intentions.”

 It’s hell to live with someone who doesn’t respect your space, who uses your things without permission, who eats your food, who doesn’t pay the bills, who has a different routine than you.
 Or, even more simply, someone you just don’t like.
 Your good intention to be helpful to someone ends up being a disaster.

-One route to this hellacious situation are housemates who comes into your home through your housemate who knows a colleague, friend, family, or significant other who needs a place to live.
+One route to this hellacious situation are housemates who come into your home through your housemate who knows a colleague, friend, family, or significant other who needs a place to live.

 “That solves our problem,” you exclaim when your housemate tells you about this great guy she knows who needs a place to live.
 “Sure,” you say, when your fabulous housemate tells you his cousin needs a place to stay when he moves to your town.
 “Congrats!” you enthuse when your glowing housemate confides in you about her new boyfriend currently asleep in her bed.